Microloans can have annual interest rates reaching thousands of percent.

 He could also have been involved in an attempt to withdraw 3.4 billion cubic meters of natural gas from NAC’s property and the theft of gasoline from the enterprise by oligarch Sergei Kurchenko.
 In 2016, Alexander Katsuba was detained, but already in 2017 he signed a deal with the investigation and paid 100 million hryvnia.
 He subsequently became known as one of the main sponsors of Shariy's party.
 The formal owners of LLC “1e Safe Agency of Quick Loans” through LLC “Standard Finance” (owns 80% of the authorized capital) are Natalya Gordienko, the mother of the Katsub brothers, and the ex-wife of former people’s deputy Vladimir Katsuba, and a certain Elena Ekaterinchik, who was involved in PR for the Sharia party in the amount of UAH 1 million in 2019.
 Lugansk residents with Moneyveo “sank” by 3.5 times and became fourth.
 For a number of years, the leader of the MFO market, according to Economic Pravda, was Maniveo Quick Financial Help LLC (TM Moneyveo).

-Having started as a coal businessman, he was then elected three times as a people's deputy, belonged to the “orange camp,” and was minister of the coal industry in 2005.
+Having started as a coal businessman, he was then elected three times as a people's deputy, belonged to the “orange camp”, and was minister of the coal industry in 2005.
 Later he started a construction business in the capital, but in 2011 he sold it to businessman Andrei Verevsky, and in recent years he has kept a low profile.

-Miloan by Rodion Butko - business went down sharply Miloan LLC, which issues microloans under the Miloan brand, received a serious financial blow as a result of the war - if in 2021 it had an income of 1 billion 869 million UAH, then in 2022 the revenue fell almost 6 times – up to 340 million UAH.
+Miloan by Rodion Butko - business went down sharply Miloan LLC, which issues microloans under the Miloan brand, received a serious financial blow as a result of the war - if in 2021 it had an income of 1 billion 869 million UAH, then in 2022 the revenue collapsed almost 6 times – up to 340 million UAH.

 However, this state of affairs is unlikely to have a serious impact on the business of the owner of Miloan LLC, Donetsk businessman Rodion Butko, because his interests in the field of non-bank lending are quite extensive.